 We were incorporated in the State of California on September 28, 1999, and in August 2010, we reincorporated as a Maryland corporation.
-In October 2017, we changed our name from "NetREIT, Inc." to "Presidio Property Trust, Inc." We have 17,847,455 shares of Series A Common Stock outstanding with approximately 3,000 stockholders, none of which owned more than 5.0% of the outstanding shares.
+In October 2017, we changed our name from "NetREIT, Inc." to "Presidio Property Trust, Inc." After giving effect to our planned one-for-two reverse stock split to be effectuated prior to the completion of this offering, we have 8,923,728 shares of Series A Common Stock outstanding with approximately 3,000 stockholders, none of which owned more than 5.0% of the outstanding shares.
 Prior to the completion of this offering we were a non-traded, publicly reporting company registered under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 Through Presidio Property Trust, Inc., its subsidiaries and its partnerships, we own 14 properties in fee interest and have partial interests in three properties through our investments in limited partnerships and limited liability companies in which we serve as the general partner and member, respectively.
 Each of the limited partnerships and limited liability companies is referred to as a "DownREIT."
 In each DownREIT, we have the right, through put and call options, to require our co-investors to exchange their interests for shares of our common stock at a stated price after a defined period (generally five years from the date they first invested in the entity's real property), the occurrence of a specified event or a combination thereof.
-Our model homes business is conducted through our wholly-owned subsidiary, NetREIT Model Homes, Inc., NetREIT Dubose Model Home REIT, Inc., and five limited partnerships, DMHI #203, DMHI #204, DMHI #205 and NetREIT Dubose Model Home REIT, LP.
+Our model homes business is conducted through our wholly-owned subsidiary, NetREIT Model Homes, Inc., NetREIT Dubose Model Home REIT, Inc., and five limited partnerships, DMHI #202, DMHI #203, DMHI #204, DMHI #205, DMHI #206 and NetREIT Dubose Model Home REIT, LP.